A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 The soldier shot her a dark glare.
 Unable to get his point across, the Nazi chose the universal language of violence.
 He aimed his rifle in the air and fired, shattering a section of the glass skylight.

 The library patrons fell silent as the clink of the bullet casing echoed on the hard floor.
-Again, he pointed to behind the library counter before putting a finger over his lips.
+Again, he pointed to behind the library counter then put a finger to his lips.

 A new order of implied violence settled over the library.
-The pale faced librarian offered no further protests in the face of a real gun and the other patrons became silent.
-None offered further resistance as the Nazis herded the remaining library patrons to behind the checkout counter.
+Confronted with a real gun, the pale faced librarian made no further protests and the library patrons offered no further resistance as the Nazis herded them behind the checkout counter.

 Terra slid from her seat and hid behind a nearby marble pillar, taking care not to draw attention to herself while trying to keep her panic in check.
 This wasn’t how her day was supposed to go.
 At the urging of her favorite teacher, Mr. Alden Smith, Terra had volunteered to help shelve books at the library after school.
 In truth, she hoped to avoid her parents’ endless pestering about finding a good college in the face of her looming graduation.
 Now she was trapped with a bunch of armed lunatics.